-The commonwealth partnered with unions, employers and community colleges as part of a federal grant application for apprenticeship funding.
-The commonwealth will continue to pursue collaborative models with the aforementioned partners.
+The commonwealth will continue to pursue collaborative models with the workforce development partners.
 These collaborative models will provide successes and best practices which ATO will apply to creating or expanding additional registered apprenticeship programs, particularly within nontraditional career pathways.
-Through collaboration with state agency partners and programs, including PDE, DCED, OVR, DHS, DOC, the Department of Agriculture, PennSERVE, JobCorps and YouthBuild, the commonwealth will also be able to augment and enhance registered apprenticeships, as well as ensure the connection to career advancement, seamless transitions to postsecondary education and training, and a skilled workforce for Pennsylvania's employers.
+Through collaboration with state agency partners and programs, including PDE, DCED, OVR, DHS, DOC, the Department of Agriculture, PennSERVE, JobCorps, and YouthBuild, the commonwealth will also be able to augment and enhance Registered Apprenticeships, as well as ensure the connection to career advancement, seamless transitions to postsecondary education and training, and a skilled workforce for Pennsylvania's employers.